Manolo Fortich

 Manolo Fortich used to be known as Maluko; it was renamed in 1957.
 Maluko also happens to be the name of one of the municipality's barangay.

+Manolo Fortich is the venue of the Banog-Banog Festival, held annually in the month of March.

 History

-Before the coming of the Spaniards, the term "Bukidnon" referred to as the semi-sedentary indigenous inhabitants of the high plateaus and rugged mountain ranges of central Mindanao.
-The more prominent of these peoples were the "Manobos" who were the earliest settlers of this region.
+Before the coming of the Spaniards, the term "Bukidnon" referred to as the semi-sedentary Indigenous inhabitants of the high plateaus and rugged mountain ranges of central Mindanao.
+The more prominent of these peoples were the Manobo people who were the earliest settlers of this region.
 Located on the northern part of Bukidnon, is the Municipality of Manolo Fortich.

 The great pre-historic Asiatic migration was believed to have brought the early settlers of Bukidnon.
 It was theorized that they came from places of what is now known as Indonesia.
 Traveling by the sea, these migrants reached the gulf of Davao where some ventured further to areas of what is now known as Bukidnon and Misamis Oriental.
 The Asiatic beginnings of these people can be seen from their oral tradition and folktales, like the "Kalikat Hu Mga Elaw Dini Ta Mindanao" (Origin of the People of Mindanao).
 This folktale revolved on the story of two brothers from Asia "who crossed the seas" in their long journey "towards the east" which refers to the islands of the Philippines.
 The brothers reportedly landed in the island of Mindanao.
 With the region experiencing a drought, one of the brothers was forced to venture Northward in order to survive.
 He did this by following a dried up river to its almost dried up source, a lake.
 He settled and inter-married with the local inhabitants in the upstream of what is now known as Pulangi River.
 He and his family were considered as the ancestors of the present Bukidnons.